bassel27/Investopedia-Bot/README.md

 After the user enters the stocks they are interested in, the program displays the results and ranks the stocks based on expectancy.
 The user can choose to place a market order or a limit order and specify the limit price (which is `current price ± 0.02` by default).
 The program calculates the number of shares to buy or short based on the following rule: `position size (number of shares) = Max loss per trade / amount you can lose per share, or position size (number of shares) = quantity = account value * (risk percentage / 100) / (|current price - stop loss price|)`.

 ![image](https://user-images.githubusercontent.com/40627412/136072260-660f6a72-d608-48ef-b480-ac4e3728974b.png)

-## Limitations and Future Work
-One limitation of the Investopedia-Bot is that it was designed to work with a specific version of the Investopedia stock simulator UI.
-Since the program's development, Investopedia has updated its UI, which has caused some of the scraping code to break.
-However, this presents an opportunity for contributors to update the program to work with the latest version of the UI.
-If you're interested in contributing to the project, updating the scraping code to match the new UI would be a valuable contribution that would help ensure the program continues to function as intended.